-Registrars are expected to participate fully in Divisional research activities.
-Depending on your research interests (for your MMed dissertation or your short report) you may be allocated to appropriate staff members who may not be the regular academic mentor.
+Registrars are encouraged to participate in Divisional research activities.
+Depending on your research interests (for your MMed dissertation or your short report) you may be allocated to appropriate staff members who may not be your regular academic mentor.
 It is recommended that you aim at completing a number of substantive projects, two of which you would use towards your College research requirements, one as your MMed Dissertation and one as the Fellowship short report.